litespeedtech/lscache-drupal/README.md

 If turned on, LiteSpeed Cache will emit extra headers for testing while developing or deploying.

-**ESI**

-OpenLiteSpeed doesn't support ESI, although it does no harm to keep it turned on.

 **Public Cache TTL**

 Amount of time LiteSpeed web server will save pages in the public cache.